Fugees rapper says lawyer’s use of AI helped tank his case, pushes for new trial

 Kenner had argued during the trial the Grammy-winning rapper simply wanted to make money and got bad legal advice as he reinvented himself in the world of politics.

-It wasn’t immediately clear when a judge might rule on the motion for new trial.
+It wasn’t immediately clear when a judge might rule on the motion for a new trial.

-The legal profession in general has not yet been deeply affected by generative AI, but that could change in a big way as products improve, said John Villasenor, a professor of engineering and public policy at the University of California, Los Angeles.
+Use of generative AI in the legal profession is in the early stages, but it could see much more widespread adoption as products improve, said John Villasenor, a professor of engineering and public policy at the University of California, Los Angeles.
 The American Bar Association does not yet have any guidelines on the use of AI in the legal profession, though there is a new task force studying the issue, a spokeswoman said.

-Villasenor was not aware of any generative AI tools now that could produce strong closing arguments since they depend on so many complex factors that develop over the course of a trial.
-Generative AI also sometimes produces “hallucinations,” statements that initially read as if they are accurate but are not.
+Using it for closing arguments is complicated because of the many factors that develop over the course of a trial, he said.
+Generative AI, meanwhile, also sometimes produces “hallucinations,” statements that initially read as if they are accurate but are not.

 “A good attorney coming up with closing arguments will be mindful of basic goals of the case but also of the specific ways in which the trial has played out,” he said.
 Even as products improve, “attorneys that use AI should make sure they very carefully fact check anything they are going to use.”